West Midlands Metro: Fares and ticketing

-Unlike many other tram and train networks in the UK, West Midlands Metro does not offer ticket machines or ticket offices at tram stops although machines were provided when the system opened.
-They were later replaced by conductors.
-Single, return, and all-day tickets are sold by the on-tram conductors.
-Tickets valid for 1, 4, or 52 weeks are sold from seven "Travel Shops" located around the West Midlands, though only four are in locations served by the Metro.

-Up until 2018 single, return, and day tickets could only be purchased with cash or Swift cards.
-Contactless payment cards are now accepted, though notes larger than £10 are not.
-Using a Swift card attracts a small discount, usually 10p.
+West Midlands Metro has now re-instated ticket machines at all tram stops, on tram conductors also sell tickets and now the system has proprietary ticketing app with all types of fares available.
+Up until 2018 single, return, and day tickets could only be purchased with cash or Swift cards, but Contactless payment cards are now accepted.

 As well as the above, West Midlands Metro accepts a range of interavailable Transport for West Midlands (TfWM) tickets such as nbus+Metro and nNetwork, which can be bought on buses and at railway stations, as well as on the trams.

-Cash fares are distance-related.
+Cash fares were distance-related.
 The scale was originally intended to be broadly comparable with buses, but this caused the system to run at a significant loss and fares rose.
-In January 2013 the adult single fare from Birmingham to Wolverhampton was £2 by bus and £3.60 by tram, although the tram journey is much quicker even when the bus routes are congestion-free.
+In January 2013, the adult single fare from Birmingham to Wolverhampton was £2 by bus and £3.60 by tram, although the tram journey is much quicker even when the bus routes are congestion-free.
 By 2016 the tram fare had risen to £4.
-In November 2013 Birmingham City Council indicated plans to introduce a smart-card system (similar to Transport for London's Oyster Card) to improve access, alongside a range of measures including a new Tube-style map and electric bus networks.
+In November 2013, Birmingham City Council indicated plans to introduce a smart-card system (similar to Transport for London's Oyster card) to improve access, alongside a range of measures including a new Tube-style map and electric bus networks.
 This has now launched and is called the Swift card.

-In March 2022, the fares system was amended again, with the graduated fares replaced by four Zones:
+In March 2022, the fare system was amended again, with the graduated fares replaced by four zones: